 ANNUAL GALA 2018 CELEBRATING 40 YEARS OF WP THEATER

-Our 2018 Gala, chaired by WP Board Members LAURA BEINNER and JENNA SEGAL, celebrates 40 years of WP Theater and will take place June 4, 2018 at the Edison Ballroom.
-The evening, which will be hosted by VICTORIA CLARK, will honor Goldman Sachs Treasurer BETH HAMMACK; and Tony Award-winning Producer DARYL ROTH.
+Our 2018 Gala, chaired by WP Board Members LAURA BEINNER and JENNA SEGAL, celebrated 40 years of WP Theater and took place June 4, 2018 at the Edison Ballroom.
+The evening, which was hosted by VICTORIA CLARK, honored Goldman Sachs Treasurer BETH HAMMACK; and Tony Award-winning Producer DARYL ROTH.

 ABOUT THE HONOREES

 BETH HAMMACK is global treasurer of Goldman Sachs.
 She is co-chair of Firmwide Finance Committee, and a member of Firmwide Risk Committee and Firmwide Enterprise Risk Committee.Previously, Beth was global head of Short Term Macro trading and global Repo trading.
 This included franchise market maketing in short dated G10 interest rate swaps, FX forwards, cross currency basis and repo.
 Before that, she was co-head of US Interest Rate Products cash trading, which included government bonds, agencies and mortgage pass-throughs.
 Beth joined Goldman Sachs in1993 as an analyst in Capital Markets and then moved to the Interest Rate Products trading desk, where she traded a variety of instruments focused primarily on options and later agencies.
 She was named managing director in 2003 and partner in 2010.
 Beth is a member of the Treasury Borrowing Advisory Committee and Treasury Market Practices Group.
 Beth earned an AB in Quantitative Economics and History from Stanford University